adamhl8/filterql/README.md

 - `>=` (greater than or equal)
 - `<=` (less than or equal)

-By default, comparisons are case-sensitive.
+Comparisons are case-sensitive.
 To make them case-insensitive, prefix the comparison operator with `i`:

 ```
 title i== interstellar